 If you are not ready to move yet, but have some IRA funds looking for yield, ROIs are significantly into the double digits on a cash flow basis.
 And the return gets better when we add the appreciation Nicaragua gains as its popularity grows and moves up the curve.
 Gran Pacifica is keeping one-third of the Las Perlas II condos to earn the cash flow themselves.
 Again, a developer who wants to retain units is a developer that believes in the cash flow.

 Be in touch if you’d like to learn more about Belize, Nicaragua, or a host of other countries in Latin America, like Ecuador, Panama, Costa Rica, Chile, and more.
-Resources like the Consumer Resource Guide and Country Handbooks are a wealth of information for people considering living overseas for retirement, work, or adventure.
+Resources like the Country Handbooks are a wealth of information for people considering living overseas for retirement, work, or adventure.
 And remember from last week, keeping a sense of adventure is a great way to enjoy the experience from day one.

 Here are a few additional articles that I know you’ll absolutely love:

 Like Our Articles?

 Check out our eBook bundle.
 Six titles packed full of premium offshore intel.
 Instant Download - Print off for your private library before the government demands we take these down!